shiraz-it/chomp/README.md

   How to get started with this project?
   -----------
-  This project dos'nt have any requirements, it uses only basic python packages- Tkinter, random, and regex.
+  This project doesn't have any requirements, it uses only basic python packages- Tkinter, random, and regex.
   All you need to do to play is clone and run!